crullgl/Power-Apps/README.md

-# Power-Apps
-Problem Decision tool
+# Problem Decision Tool - as seen at Micrsoft Federal BizApps Summit

 The Decision Support Tool streamlines project classification by guiding users through a simple question-based interface to determine whether their initiative requires a Rapid Process Improvement Workshop (RPIW), Yellow Belt, Green Belt, or Black Belt project.
 Designed to enhance efficiency and reduce ambiguity, the tool ensures that resources and methodologies are aligned with the complexity and scope of each project, supporting data-driven decision-making and continuous improvement efforts across the organization.

 In Power Apps, the HTML Text control lets you display custom HTML content.
 You can embed hyperlinks to: